Jinnah Antarctic Station: History

 Pakistan currently maintains this as its one summertime research station and the Iqbal Observatory in Queen Maud Land, a Norwegian-claimed Antarctic territory.

 Facilities

 The facilities were quickly expanded by the National Institute of Oceanography.
 Government advisors belonging to the Ministry of Science and Technology frequently visited the area.
 Pakistani naval engineers and scientists oversaw the development of the base.
 In 2001, the data operational system was linked to the Badr-B satellite, beginning regular transmission of digital imagery of the region to NIO headquarters in Karachi.
 In 2002, SUPARCO scientists visited the base, where they set up and installed an advanced, supercomputer-equipped facility, run by the NIO and SUPARCO's scientists.
 In 2005, Pakistan Air Force engineers and scientists built a small airstrip, and a control room to monitor flights to and from Pakistan.
 In 2010, Pakistan's government approved a plan to expand the JAS facility into a permanent operational base.

-Foreign cooperation

-United States

-Communication gears were set up with the United States Antarctic Program.

-As part of a joint effort with the United States, the Jinnah Antarctic Station is frequently visited by American scientists who conduct research with their Pakistani counterparts.